rahra/onioncat/doc/INTRO_TO_ONIONCAT4.md

 answer/query ratio are considered better.

-Technically the resolver does reverse lookups (PTR queries) because it tries the find a hostname for a given IPv6 address.
+Technically the resolver does reverse lookups (PTR queries) because it tries to find a hostname for a given IPv6 address.
 Queries are sent using UDP on port 53.

-Every time a query is sent the query counter (qcount) is increased.
+Every time a query is sent, the query counter (qcount) is increased.
 Successful responses will increase the answer counter (acnt) of the hostname entry of the name server.
 Responses will also update the TTL value of the hosts entry of the corresponding name in the query.